baumrock/RockFrontend/docs/toolbar/readme.md

 }
 ```

+## Custom Tool Files

+You can add custom tools to the RockFrontend toolbar by placing your PHP files in one of the following directories:

+- `/site/templates/RockFrontendToolbar/`
+- `/site/modules/[your-module-name]/RockFrontendToolbar/`

+Each PHP file in these directories will be automatically loaded as a tool.
+The file should output the HTML for your tool button.
+See one of the existing tools as an example!

 ## Toggle Tools

 The toolbar includes a powerful toggle system that allows you to create interactive tools with on/off states.
 This system manages state changes, provides visual feedback, and can even persist user preferences.